Car Accident Statistics

 - 2005: 614

 - 2015: 520

-- 2016: Numbers are not back yet but it does not look good
+- 2017: Year is not over but the pace does not look good

 Experienced counsel can help you to get the compensation you deserve for your injuries.
 Our firm has the experience and the resources to did through these complicated issues and stand up to the insurance companies to fight for equitable compensation.

 If you or someone you know has been injured in a motor vehicle collision, select here for a free consultation or call 1-800-553-8082 to speak with an attorney who can help you figure out what the best path is for you.Dealing with the Insurance Company

 - How Long Should It Take to Settle My Case? (information on how long your personal injury accident claim - as opposed to property damage claim - will take for settlement)

 - Guide to Handling These Claims (information on everything you want to know about car accident)

 - Sample Demand Letter (example of an accident demand letter for money damages to the insurance company)

 - Settling Your Case Without Ever Hiring a Lawyer: tips and strategies for dealing with insurance companies in vehicle crash cases